yijinlubella1028/Lu-Portfolio/Part_ll.md

 ## Learning from the interview & Key Improvements

 I found that people talk about the highlight of my graph and the “call to action” part.
 I am considering adding more information on the call to the action part and highlighting the critical information in my chart.
 Additionally, I would love to do some further research on the impact of the Trade War on both the U.S and China.
-I want some data figures to stress the “huge impact” point.
-Additionally, I need to find some relevant graphs for the shorthand presentation.
+I want some data figures to stress the “huge impact” and the comparison of "cost" on both countries.
+Additionally, I need to find some relevant graphs for the presentation background.

 ## References
 Brown, Justin.
 “How the US-China Trade War Impacts the Channel.”
 FGX, 11 Feb.
 2022, https://www.googleadservices.com/pagead/.